-Scouts aims to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
+Scouts builds and develop young people’s confidence, resiliance, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.

 Scouts are encouraged to work together and take the lead on all sorts of projects, from community based work to planning games and activities for their meetings and even planning their own camps.

 Being outdoors is important and half the Programme is given over to taking part in both the traditional Scouting skills, such as camping, survival and cooking as well as a wide range of adventurous activities.

 Above everything else, Scouting is all about being with friends, as part of a team, participating fully in the adventure and opportunities of life.

 Our programme is based around the 9 Challenge Badges that Scouts can gain by attending the weekly meetings and the regular weekend activities that we offer: